 This brings a number of advantages – but also a few potential drawbacks…

-The benefits of quad play content
+The benefits of triple and quad play content

 Initial affordability.
 To entice new customers, significant economies of scale tend to be offered with quad play content and packages.